libknt/cub3d_lab/README.md

 ## My first RayCaster

+This project was collaboratively created with [Arai](https://github.com/MasaDevs/).
+I would like to express my deepest gratitude to Arai for their invaluable contributions and support.

 ### Summary
 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.